JGCRI/gcam-doc/gcam-build.md

     </array>
 ```

 Users who want to use the Xcode build environment will need to set up in the `<GCAM Workspace>/libs` the `include` and `lib` directories.
-For users using the old Apple JDK the `run-gcam.command` will copy into place a stub library to appropriately call the Apple `JavaVM.framework` (TODO: where to find the include).
-For users using the Oracle/openJDK Java they will need to create the following symlinks:
+Users will need to create the following symlinks:

 ```
 cd <GCAM Workspace>/libs/java